jonas1ara/Numerical-methods-fs/README.md

 - Simpson's rule is a technique for approximating the definite integral.
 It approximates the region under the graph of the function `f(x)` as a series of parabolic curves and calculating their areas.

+### Numerical integration (Monte Carlo)

+- Monte Carlo integration is a technique for approximating the definite integral.
+It approximates the region under the graph of the function `f(x)` as a series of random points and calculating their areas.

 ### Jacobi Method

 - Iterative methods for solving systems of linear equations.